-Michael Namikas spent the first eighteen years of his life in a suburb of Los Angeles, California.
-Thanks to his extremely open-minded mother, he was exposed to Hip Hop classics like De La Soul’s 3 Feet High and Rising, Dr. Dre’s The Chronic, and 2pac’s Strictly 4 My N.I.G.G.A.Z… early on in his adolescence.
-Upon graduating from high school, Michael moved to New York City, where he studied history before becoming an attorney.
-After twelve years in the Big Apple, Michael moved back to Los Angeles, where he currently lives with his wife and dog.
+I spent the first eighteen years of my life in a suburb of Los Angeles, California.
+Thanks to my open-minded mother, I was exposed to De La Soul’s 3 Feet High and Rising, Dr. Dre’s The Chronic, 2Pac’s Me Against the World, and other hip hop classics early on in my adolescence.
+After graduating from high school, I moved to New York City, where I studied history before becoming an attorney.
+After twelve years in the Big Apple, I moved back to Southern California, where I currently live with my wife and dog.

-Hip Hop music has been an important part of Michael’s life for over twenty-five years.
-(Here you will find a collage of some of his favorite Hip Hop albums.)
-Michael is the editor of Ronald “Riskie” Brent’s artistic autobiography, Art is My Life – The Streets, Tupac, Death Row Records, and Now, and is currently writing an exhaustive listener’s guide devoted to the music of Tupac Shakur, the first volume of which will be published in 2017.
+Hip hop has been an important part of my life for over thirty years.
+I was the editor of Ronald “Riskie” Brent’s artistic autobiography, Art is My Life – The Streets, Tupac, Death Row Records, and Now, and am the author of The Tupac Encyclopedia, an exhaustive listener’s guide devoted to the music and life of Tupac Shakur, the first volume of which is now available on Amazon.com.